ch604/ytdlsplit/README.md

 -u URL"      URL to youtube-dl compatible video
--o PATH      path to output directory, will be created if missing -q QUALITY   pass a Vx level (0-9) or specific bitrate (192K) for output audio quality (default is 160K) -t PATH      path to preformatted timestamp file, in the format:
+-o PATH      path to output directory, will be created if missing -q QUALITY   pass a Vx level (0-9) or specific bitrate (96K-320K) for output audio quality (default is 160K if invalid or no quality passed)
+-t PATH      path to preformatted timestamp file, in the format:

              00:00 trackname